marco906/SwiftUINavigation/README.md

 # SwiftUINavigation

 ## Overview
 This is an open-source library to use with SwiftUI.
-It allows you perform navigation actions easily.
+It helps you to do navigation actions with your SwiftUI app.

 - Define your navigation routes and make your view conform to NavigationScreen for easy routing
 - Stack actions: push, pop, popToRoot